esbozos/django-nets-core/README.rst

             RequestParam('name', str, optional=False),
         ],
         public=False, # default is False
-        can_do=['action', 'module'], # this will be check permission for action and module, if this permission does not exist this will create it, add permissions to users in admin panel perm_required=False, # default is False, this will check if user has permission to do action or is owner of object, if set to TRUE only acces will be granted if can_do is passed
+        can_do='myapp.can_delete_object', # this will be check permission to do action, if not passed, only owner of object can do action, if permission does not exists will be created perm_required=False, # default is False, this will check if user has permission to do action or is owner of object, if set to TRUE only acces will be granted if can_do is passed

     )